Multi-particle quantum walks and Fisher information in one-dimensional lattices: Abstract

 \section{Abstract}

-Recent experiments on quantum walks (QWs) of a single and two particles demonstrated subtle quantum statistics-dependent walks in one-dimensional (1D) lattices.
-However the roles of interaction and quantum statistics in such a kind of walks are little known at a many-body level.
-In this letter, using time-evolving block decimation algorithm and many-body perturbation theory we rigorously study QWs, Bloch oscillations and quantum Fisher informations (FIs) for three indistinguishable bosons and fermions in 1D lattices.
-We show that such strongly correlated many-body QWs not only give rise to statistics-and-interaction-dependent ballistic transports of scattering states, two- and three-body bound states, but also present a quantum enhanced precision measurement of the gravitational force.
-It turns out that in contrast to the walks of the fermions, the QWs of three bosons exhibit richer dynamics of co-walkings and competitive Bloch oscillations, which remarkably present a surprising time scaling $t^3$ of FI below a characteristic time $t_0$ and saturate to the fundamental limit of $t^2$ for $t>t_0$.
+Recent experiments on quantum walks (QWs) demonstrated a full control over the statistics-dependent walks of single and two particles in one-dimensional (1D) lattices.
+However little is known about the general characterization of QWs at the many-body level.
+Here we rigorously study QWs, Bloch oscillations and quantum Fisher informations (FIs) for three indistinguishable bosons and fermions in 1D lattices using time-evolving block decimation algorithm and many-body perturbation theory.
+We show that such strongly correlated QWs not only give rise to statistics-and-interaction-dependent ballistic transports of scattering states and of two- and three-body bound states, but also allow a quantum enhanced precision measurement of the gravitational force.
+In contrast to the QWs of the fermions, the QWs of three bosons exhibit strongly correlated Bloch oscillations, which present a surprising time scaling $t^3$ of FI below a characteristic time $t_0$ and saturate to the fundamental limit of $t^2$ for $t>t_0$.

+Quantum walks (QW) \cite{Aharonov1,Kempe1}, the quantum counterpart of the classical random walks, are characterized by a fast ballistic spreading with wave fronts expanding linearly in time.
+Owing to their non-classical features, they have potential applications in quantum algorithms \cite{Ambainis1}, quantum computing \cite{Childs1}, quantum information \cite{Andraca1,Zatelli:2020}, quantum simulation \cite{Asboth1} and quantum biology \cite{Lloyd1}.
+QWs have been experimentally implemented in a variety of quantum systems \cite{Wang1}, and recently found in detecting topological states \cite{Kitagawa1,Kraus1,Ramasesh1}, discrete-time QWs \cite{Cedzich1,Arnault1,Destri1,Bisio1}, and bound states of magnons \cite{Ahlbrecht1,Fukuhara1}.